HomeSpan/HomeSpan/docs/Pixels.md

   * creates a CCT color of temperature *temp* (in Kelvins) and with brightness percentage *v* (from 0-100) for a specific pixel device according to whatever warm-white and cool-white LED temperatures were previously specified for the device using `setTemperatures(float wTemp, float cTemp)` above
   * if you have not yet called `setTemperatures()` for this device, default values of 2000K for warm-white and 7000K for cool-white are used
   * effectively equivalent to using the *class-level* method as follows: `return(Color().CCT(temp,v,warmTemp,coolTemp));`
-  * if the *temp* specified is outside the range of the warm-white and cool-white temperatures, it wil be automatically reset to match either the warm-white or cool-white temperature to prevent an out-of-bounds error
+  * if the *temp* specified is outside the range of the warm-white and cool-white temperatures, it will be automatically reset to match either the warm-white or cool-white temperature to prevent an out-of-bounds error
   * returns the resulting new **Color** object

 The **Pixel** class also supports the following *member-level* methods: